contagon/handbook/handbook/29-meetings-in-the-church.md

 For information about dedicating the place where a cremated member’s ashes are kept, see [18.16.2](18-priesthood-ordinances-and-blessings.md#18162-instructions).
 For other guidelines about cremation, see [38.7.2](38-church-policies-and-guidelines.md#3872-burial-and-cremation).

-### 29.5.6 Services for Nonmembers
+### 29.5.6 Services for Those Who Are Not Members of the Church

-The bishop may offer the use of a Church meetinghouse for the funeral service of a nonmember.
+The bishop may offer the use of a Church meetinghouse for the funeral service of a person who is not a member of the Church.
 If the deceased person belonged to another church, the service may usually be held in the manner prescribed by that church.
 If the family desires, the service may be conducted by clergy from that church, provided it is dignified and appropriate.
 However, rituals of other churches or organizations may not be performed in a Church meetinghouse.

 ## 29.6 Prayers in Church Meetings